The Dark Eye: Demonicon: Setting

-Two decades before the story began, Borbarad, a powerful evil mage, swept the eastern Aventuria with undead and corruption.
+Two decades before the story began, Borbarad, a powerful evil mage, swept eastern Aventuria with undead and corruption.
 Borbarad fell during battle and his Demon Crown, the symbol of his rule, shattered.
 The so-called Shadow Lands arose from his dominion.
 Various warlords fought for the Shadowlands until warriors of the goddess Rondra rid the city of Warunk of necromancers.

 "Father", Fergolosh and Parel formed a mercenary team together, the Cloverleaf.
 However, father left because of Azaril, the High Prophetess of Borbarad Church.
 Azaril wanted to create a powerful being and bring it under her control.
 To do this, she needed the help of a demon, Zhulgaroth.
 However, the demon demanded something in return.
 Azaril was to offer the demon seven newborns, the so-called Awakened, to whom Zhulgaroth would bestow powerful powers, the so-called "Gifts".
 After awakening the gifts of the awakened, they will be compelled to kill one another; all gifts will be focused on one person who will be the first paladin, this should able Azaril to control the paladin.
 Zhulgaroth should get the remaining six souls in return.

 Azaril chose seven virgins and two men to beget these children.
 Father was one of these men, he sired three of them, the other named Seghal sired the remaining four.
 At the ceremony, all seven were born at the same time and Zhulgaroth bestowed the gifts on them.
 However, father stole two babies at the ceremony, one of which was his own son, Cairon, and the second baby was a daughter of Seghal, Calandra.
 In addition, he took Cairon's mother with him.
 Azaril was too weakened by the demon's summoning to stop them.
 Azaril had to create seven seals of protection from Zhulgaroth to protect herself from the demon's warth.

 Father raised the two children and did everything in his power to hide them from Azaril an borboradians.
 He also tried to prevent the gifts from awakening.
 This happens either when two Awakened blood mixes or they engage in intercourse.
 Both children grew up without knowledge of their origins or their powers.
 Father, along with Cairon and Calandra, who are now adults, arrive in the city of Warunk as refugees.
 What happened to Cairon's mother is not properly explained but she died shortly after escaping with father.
 A plague is raging in the refugee camp, killing many people.
 The Warunkers cordon off the city to prevent the plague from spreading.
 The three are stuck in the refugee camp when Falk, a powerful Rondrian, wants to marry Calandra and give them citizenship.